PaulinaGigon/Repo/Portfolio.md

 ## **About me**
 My name is Paulina Gigoń.
 I am a master of healthcare management.
-I graduated from the Jagiellonian University Collegium Medicum in Krakow and studies in Germany at the Bielefeld University.
-After 10 years, I decided to change my path.
-I decided to start learning to become a software tester.
+I graduated from the Jagiellonian University Collegium Medicum in Krakow and studied in Germany at the Bielefeld University.
+After 10 years, I decided to change my professional path and started learning to become a software tester.
 My goal is to develop myself in this field and gain the technical skills that will allow me to become a QA.
 On this page I want to post my little junior achievements, learning process and new testing skills.

 ## **Technical skills**
 - SQL